jdconley/argon2themax/README.md

 ## Advanced Usage
 You may not want to recompute the most expensive hash on every server startup.
-If you have a roughly homogenous server farm, or only one server, you should run the getMaxOptions and persist that for future usages in your production environment, maybe with a config module or something of the sort.
+If you have a roughly homogenous server farm, or only one server, you should run the getMaxOptions and persist the resulting JSON for future usages in your production environment, maybe with a config module or something of the sort.

 You can also retrieve the entire list of timings that were recorded as well as implement custom timing and selector strategies to choose a timing, and adjust